-Professional bagpipers will normally play outside the church or registry office as the bride, groom and guests arrive for the big day, and then again outside after the ceremony.
+Professional bagpipers for weddings will normally play outside the church or registry office as the bride, groom and guests arrive for the big day, and then again outside after the ceremony.
 Wedding bagpipers can also play at the reception—generally providing wedding entertainment for about twenty minutes to get the crowd dancing and then a DJ will take over.

 Traditional Scottish Bagpipes will make your Burns’ Night an affair to remember!
 The piper can play your guests in and pipe the haggis in and out of the dining room.
 Some pipers can also address the haggis.
 (For Non-Scots, click here to find out what’s involved in a Burns’ supper!)

 Bagpipers can play outside, but weather can make a big difference to the quality of the sound when playing the bagpipes.
 A good piper will be able to tune their pipes correctly even in poor weather, but constantly changing conditions can make this a difficult task for even the most experienced pipers.

 In rainy conditions, pipers will wear a cape over their uniform to protect it; however, this will cover up the tartan.

 A good guideline for weather is that if you wouldn’t want to stand in it, neither would your piper.